dwavesystems/dwave-ocean-sdk/docs/examples/and.rst

       :code:`sampler = DWaveSampler()`.
       You can see this information by running :code:`dwave config inspect` in your terminal.

->>> from dwave.system.samplers import DWaveSampler
->>> from dwave.system.composites import EmbeddingComposite
+>>> from dwave.system import DWaveSampler, EmbeddingComposite
 >>> sampler = DWaveSampler(endpoint='https://URL_to_my_D-Wave_system/', token='ABC-123456789012345678901234567890', solver='My_D-Wave_Solver')
 >>> sampler_embedded = EmbeddingComposite(sampler)